voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 A plain-text response with number formatting enabled:

 >Hi this is Brian from VoiceBase please give me a call back at 650-248-9652 thank you.
-Goodbye.

 And an excerpt of the number-formatted JSON response:
 ```json